staythepath/chatarr/README.md

 ### Unraid

 I don't have this in the Community Applications yet, but I hope to get it there at some point.
-However, you can copy the chatarr.xml from the route of the repo directory to
+However, you can copy the chatarr.xml from the root of the repo directory to

 ```
 /boot/config/plugins/dockerMan/templates-user/